 - project-specific facilitation or community meetings on complicated or varied issues such as affordable housing, transportation, and more.

 - Strategic Planning

 Land Use Planning

 Land use planning, sometimes referred to as land development planning or comprehensive planning, is the process of envisioning a community's future and identifying strategies to reach that envisioned future.
 This might be borne out through actions such as identifying goals, objectives, and strategies for a community to pursue, updating maps and plans that guide decision-making by elected officials, or updating regulations such as zoning ordinances.
-TJCOG services include:
+TJCOG services include the development or update of:

-- Development or Update of Planning Ordinances (Unified Development Ordinance, Zoning Ordinance, Subdivision Ordinance, etc.)
+- Planning Ordinances (Unified Development Ordinance, Zoning Ordinance, Subdivision Ordinance, etc.)

 - Analysis/Report on State of the Practice or Guidelines for Specific Issues of Concern (e.g. affordable housing, street design, etc.)

 Infrastructure and Stormwater Services